What is Horse Racing 'Form'?

 This list of abbreviations really can make a huge difference to your horse racing form reading skills when memorised.

-This is a list of other horse racing abbreviations you may come across in various form cards newspapers and racing cards.
+This is a list of other horse racing abbreviations you may come across in various form cards, newspapers and race cards.

 The letters indicate something other than a finish was achieved, be it a fall, being brought down by another runner, or even refusing to race among the possibilities.